Gayathri-R-04/Sonar---Mine-Prediction/README.md

 ---

-# **AI Breast Cancer Diagnostic Assistant**

-This project implements an **AI-powered Breast Cancer Diagnostic Assistant** leveraging machine learning techniques.
-It uses the **Breast Cancer Wisconsin (Diagnostic) dataset** to classify tumors as malignant or benign.
-The project is enhanced with a user-friendly **Streamlit-based web interface**, providing interactive insights and predictions.
+This project implements an **Mine Prediction Assistant** leveraging machine learning techniques.
+It uses the **Sonar dataset** to classify the detected objects as Mines or Rocks.
+This is a file containing data collected from sonar technology.
+It could include information such as the depth of the water, the time it takes for sound waves to travel and return (ping time), and the amplitude of the returned signal.
+Each row in the CSV file likely represents a single measurement or observation, while the columns represent different parameters or features.

+The data in **Sonar_data.csv** could be used for various purposes, such as analyzing underwater terrain, detecting underwater objects like submarines or rocks, or studying marine life by identifying the echoes produced by different species.

 ---